willwade/AACProcessors-nodejs/README.md

 Created by **Will Wade** and contributors.

-Inspired by the Python AACProcessors project and built for the AAC community.
+Inspired by the Python AACProcessors project

 ### Related Projects